artie-l/response-fnction/README.md

 Here one can find all scripts used in my report about electrooptic response function.

 There are various files avaliable, with different approaches.
-[This script](../master/EOS_response_function.ipynb) is the most important one, as it includes complete calculation.
+[This jupyter notebook](../master/EOS_response_function.ipynb) is the most important one, as it includes complete calculation.

 The effect of THz spatiotemporal transformation will be included later.